MBSR is the most scientifically researched mindfulness program available.

 About Allison PEet

-Allison Peet is a certified MBSR (Mindfulness Based Stress Reduction) Instructor trained at UMass Center for Mindfulness, founded by Jon Kabat-Zinn, PhD and the Mindfulness Center at Brown University .
-She is trained through Mindful Schools and is also a certified Buteyko Breathing Method and registered yoga instructor (RYT200).
-She’s taught since 2015.
-Hundreds have graduated the course that have reduced perceived toxic stress levels an average of 34%.
-Of those graduates, 80% lowered their stress levels.
-She’s completed multiple week-long silent meditation retreats and has a daily practice.
-Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC, to benefit others.
+Allison Peet is a certified Mindfulness Based Stress Reduction (MBSR) Instructor trained at UMass Center for Mindfulness, founded by Jon Kabat-Zinn, PhD and the Mindfulness Center at Brown University.
+She is trained through Mindful Schools and is a certified Buteyko Breathing Method coach and registered yoga instructor (RYT200).
+She’s taught since 2015 and hundreds have graduated from her MBSR program.
+Based on a pre and post self-evaluation, 80% of grads lowered their perceived stress, and reduced stress levels an average of 34%.
+Allison completes multiple week-long silent meditation retreats and has a regular practice.
+The cultivation of mindfulness transformed her relationship with stress and anxiety which motivated her to start her own business in 2015, From Within Wellness, to benefit others.
 She is committed to creating a more mindful community by helping people develop pragmatic life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.

 What is Mindfulness Based Stress Reduction?